 Microlactin (Hyperimmune milk) is a form of milk that is acquired by giving lactating cows immunostimulants, which produces a larger amount of antibodies in their secreted milk.
 It appears to be effective in reducing symptoms of osteoarthritis and may support the immune system.

-This page features 14 unique references to scientific papers.
+Our evidence-based analysis features 13 unique references to scientific papers.

 Follow this Page for updates